AlexBishopCode/BeerLine-Buddy/README.md

 Fonts were imported into the code from [Google Fonts](https://fonts.google.com/).

-- All font on the page uses the 'Poppins' Google font.
+- The logo utilised the 'Poppins' Google font.
-As a Google Font, Poppins is optimized for web use, ensuring fast loading times and high-quality rendering on all devices.
-Poppins modern and professional appearance makes it an excellent choice for tutorials, where readability is crucial.
+As a Google Font, Poppins is optimized for web use, ensuring fast loading times and high-quality rendering.
+Poppins modern and professional appearance makes it an excellent choice this tutorial, where readability is crucial.

+- 'Open Sans' is utilised for all other text content on the page.
+Open Sans is widely used for its clarity and readability, making it a perfect choice for this informative web page.

 <hr>